(the number of current visitors is automatically updated every 4 minutes)

 Introduction to sample size calculation

-The statistical calculations (=inferential statistics) looks at your data and produces results such as p-values, odds ratios, hazard ratios, etc. Is the reason for not reaching statistical significance that there are no correlation / no difference between groups or is the reason that your sample size was too small.
-To avoid ending up with the latter problem it is recommended to use a special software and do the statistical calculation backwards using some assumptions.
-It has gradually become more common that ethics committees require a sample size estimation before approving a project.
+The statistical calculations (=inferential statistics) looks at your data and produces results such as effect sized (odds ratios, hazard ratios, etc) and p-values.
+Is the reason for not reaching statistical significance that there are no correlation / no difference between groups or is the reason that your sample size was too small.
+To avoid ending up with the latter problem it is recommended to use a special software and do the planned statistical calculation backwards using an assumed effect size, decided level of significance and desired power of the study.
+It has gradually become more common that ethics committees and funders require a sample size estimation before approving a project.

 Different approaches to sample size estimation